MovieNet-PS: A Large-Scale Person Search Dataset in the Wild: Conclusion

 \section{Conclusion}

-In this paper, we propose the context-aware person search framework (\ie, GLCNet) to exploit both global scene context and local group context in a unified manner.
-The proposed GLCNet injects the context information by feature enhancement at multiple stages, leading to the final discriminative representations of the target person.
-Our approach outperforms the existing methods on two widely-used person search datasets, \ie, CUHK-SYSU and PRW.
-Additional experiments on the large-scale MovieNet dataset demonstrate that our method has a great potential to be applied to the more challenging task of character search.
+In this paper, we propose the large-scale person search dataset and the context-aware person search framework that exploits both global scene context and local group context in a unified manner.
+Qualitative analysis and quantitative results demonstrate that the new dataset brings much more challenges to the community and our context-aware method has a strong ability to tackle the person search task under this realistic setting.

-Although our model achieves promising performance on existing person search datasets and MovieNet, it still has some limitations.
-Firstly, the effectiveness of our context-aware method relies on the diversity of context.
-On some datasets with a low degree of diversity (\eg, PRW), the improvement by context is very limited.
-Besides, the speed of our model is not high enough.
-In the future, more efforts will be put into making our context in a more adaptive way to simplify the architecture.
-Furthermore, character search is a more challenging task that deserves more attention.
-Different from person search, facial information may play an important role in improving the character search performance.